zoowe/dlePy/TUTORIALS/LESSON_06/README.md

 ## :two: Hows
 ### :large_blue_diamond: Performing scf calculation for a series of k-point mesh.

-- In this step, a series of scf calculations will be performed with k-point mesh (`k x k x k`) with `k` is the number of grid point, ranging from 4 to 18.
+- In this step, a series of scf calculations will be performed with k-point mesh (`k x k x k`) with `k` is the number of grid points, ranging from 4 to 18.

 - Each calculation must be done inside a folder named `K-k`, where `k` is the number of grid point mentioned above.